oregudesu/DevOps_online_Dnipro_2021Q4/m1/task2.1/readme.md

 ![testing connection with the newly created vm](./images/3.6.7.png?raw=true)

-That's works like a charm!
+That works like a charm!